red-assault/contactlist/README.md

 	"startColumn": 35,
 	"endLineNumber": 1,
 	"endColumn": 50
      }

-     I have tried various things by searching the solution online but nothing helps .
+  I have tried various things by searching the solution online but nothing works .
 Hope someone can fix it.